rebus-org/Rebus.PostgreSql/README.md

 * timeouts
 * transport

-Note:  In your npgsql connection string, if you are using the default settings, set your maximum pool size=30 to avoid connection pool starvation issues.
+Note:  In your npgsql connection string, if you are using the default settings, set your maximum pool size=30 to avoid connection pool exhaustion issues.

 ![](https://raw.githubusercontent.com/rebus-org/Rebus/master/artwork/little_rebusbus2_copy-200x200.png)